 - Inspections Data 2015: Environmental Management Act (XLSX)

 For a copy of an entire inspection report, please email EnvironmentalCompliance@gov.bc.ca.
 Please include the inspection number and confirm the email address(es) that will receive a copy of the requested inspection report.

-Conducting audits on regulated parties is one of the methods the Ministry uses to verify compliance with the EMA and its associated regulations.
+Conducting audits on regulated parties is one of the methods the B.C. government uses to verify compliance with EMA and its associated regulations.
 They can be conducted through on-site inspections and/or by evaluating submitted data and reports.